ynput/OpenPype/README.md

 If all is successful, you'll find built OpenPype in `./build/` folder.

+Docker build can be also started from Windows machine, just use `./tools/docker_build.ps1` instead of shell script.

 #### Manual build
 You will need [Python >= 3.9](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads).
 You'll also need [curl](https://curl.se) on systems that doesn't have one preinstalled.